Purehi/YouTube-UI-App/README.md

 ## Watch any YouTube videos with no ads.

+- This is a red colored line
++ This is a green colored line
+@@ This is a purple colored line @@

 $${\color{Note: The ios app not ​​download is no longer available due to Apple store policy. but you can download it on google play store.
 All data provide by YouTube API v3.}Red}$$

 [![](https://github.com/Purehi/Mordo/assets/138559218/44f142db-d302-4573-9045-79c0fe95ee84)](https://play.google.com/store/apps/details?id=free.mor.mordo.do)